Blanche of Navarre, Queen of France: Queenship

 Due to the Black Death that spread throughout the kingdom, the new Queen of France was not crowned after the wedding ceremony.
-Blanche's union with King Philip VI only lasted six months, when he suddenly died on 22 August 1350, due to exhaustion from constantly fulfilling his conjugal duties, according to some chroniclers.
-Pregnant by her late husband, Blanche gave birth nine months later, in May 1351, to a daughter named Joan.
+Blanche's union with King Philip VI only lasted six months before he suddenly died on 22 August 1350.
+According to some chroniclers, his death was due to exhaustion from constantly fulfilling his conjugal duties.
+Pregnant by her late husband, Blanche gave birth to her daughter Joan in May 1351.

-Since the announcement of the death of King Philip VI, Pope Clement VI considered the remarriage of Blanche with her former fiance, King Peter of Castile, to strengthen the links between the Kingdoms of Castile and France.
+Since the announcement of the death of King Philip VI, Pope Clement VI considered the remarriage of Blanche with her former fiancé, King Peter of Castile, to strengthen the links between the Kingdoms of Castile and France.
 After discussing it with Gil Álvarez Carrillo de Albornoz, Archbishop of Toledo, and Pedro, Archbishop of Santiago de Compostela, the Pope wrote on this subject on 5 October 1350 to Blanche's brother, King Charles II of Navarre, who had encouraged her marriage to Philip VI a few months before.
-The marriage plan was temporarily put on hold due to Blanche's pregnancy, but the Pope insisted after she gave birth.
+The marriage plan was temporarily put on hold due to Blanche's pregnancy, but the Pope insisted that she be married after she gave birth.
 However, she refused to consider a second marriage and is said to have even declared, "The Queens of France do not remarry" (Les reines de France ne se remarient point).
 Tenacious, the pontiff wrote in March 1352 to Joan of Évreux —Blanche's paternal aunt and also Dowager Queen of France— in order to make her change her mind, but the widow of Philip VI resolutely rejected the papal proposal.